Endoscopy and cohomology of a quasi-split U(4): The case

 \bes \sum_{\pi_p \in \Pi_{\psi_p}} \dim \pi_p^{K_p} \ll \dim \mu_{1,w}^{\widetilde{K}_{1,w}} \sum_{\pi_p' \in \Pi_{\psi_{2,p}}} \dim \pi_p'^{K_{2,p}}. \ees

 \end{lemma}

 \begin{proof}

-If $p$ is split, this follows easily from the explicit description of $\Pi_{\psi_p}$.
+If $p$ is split, this follows from the explicit description of $\Pi_{\psi_p}$ as in Lemma \ref{unramsplit}.
 Assume that $p$ is nonsplit, and continue to use the notation of Lemma \ref{paralocalnonsplit}.
-Let $\widetilde{1}_{K_p} \in \cH(G'_p)$ be a transfer of $1_{K_p}$ to $G'_p$.
+Let $\widetilde{1}_{K_p} \in \cH(G')$ be a transfer of $1_{K_p}$ to $G'$.
 Reasoning as in the proof of Lemma \ref{paralocalnonsplit} gives